Control 2.5: Data Minimization and Grounding Scope

 Financial Sector Considerations

 - Oversharing Amplification Risk: Financial firms often have years of SharePoint content with broad permissions established before data classification programs were mature.
-Copilot amplifies this risk by actively surfacing content users did not know they could access.
-RSS is the primary mitigation.
+Copilot can amplify this risk by surfacing content users did not know they could access.
+RSS is a short-term scope limiter while permissions, labels, DLP, and SAM controls mature.

-- Regulatory Correspondence Sites: Sites containing examination correspondence, regulatory filings, and supervisory letters should be excluded from Copilot grounding to prevent inadvertent disclosure through AI-generated responses.
+- Regulatory Correspondence Sites: Sites containing examination correspondence, regulatory filings, and supervisory letters should be evaluated for RCD and permission remediation to reduce the chance of inadvertent disclosure through AI-generated responses.

 - Client Data Repositories: Sites containing client account information, portfolio data, and transaction records require careful permission review before inclusion in Copilot's grounding scope.
 Stale permissions from departed employees or reorganized teams are common in financial firms.

-- Gradual Expansion Strategy: FSI firms should start with RSS enabled and a narrow allow list (critical collaboration sites only), then expand methodically as data hygiene improves.
-Most firms require 3-6 months to clean SharePoint permissions sufficiently for broad Copilot grounding.
+- Gradual Expansion Strategy: FSI firms should start with a narrow RSS allow list (critical collaboration sites only), document RSS/RCD exceptions, and expand or retire RSS methodically as data hygiene improves.
+Most firms require 3-6 months to clean SharePoint permissions sufficiently for broader Copilot grounding.

-- Documentation for Examiners: Maintain a log of RSS allow list changes (date, site added/removed, approver, hygiene certification status).
+- Documentation for Examiners: Maintain a log of RSS allow-list and RCD changes (date, site added/removed, approver, hygiene certification status, and known RSS exceptions).
 This demonstrates proactive data governance to regulators examining AI deployment practices.

 Verification Criteria

-- RSS Status: Confirm Restricted SharePoint Search is enabled in the M365 Admin Center
+- RSS Status: Confirm Restricted SharePoint Search is enabled in the SharePoint Admin Center or that

-- Allow List Accuracy: Verify the RSS allow list contains only sites that have passed data hygiene review
+Get-SPOTenantRestrictedSearchModereturnsEnabled - Allow List Accuracy: Verify the RSS allow list contains only sites that have passed data hygiene review and remains within the 100-site limit

-- Allow List Enforcement: Query Copilot Chat for content on an allowed site — confirm results are returned normally
+- Allowed Site Testing: Query Copilot Chat for content on an allowed site and confirm results are returned normally for users with appropriate permissions

-- Sensitive Site Exclusion: Verify that executive, HR, legal, compliance, and M&A sites are excluded from Copilot grounding
+- Sensitive Site Review: Verify that executive, HR, legal, compliance, and M&A sites are either remediated, excluded from RSS allow lists, or covered by RCD with documented rationale

-- Change Control Process: Confirm a documented change control process exists for RSS allow list modifications
+- Change Control Process: Confirm a documented change control process exists for RSS allow-list and RCD modifications

-- User Communication: Verify that users understand Copilot's data access scope and any limitations imposed by RSS
+- User Communication: Verify that users understand Copilot's data access scope, RSS/RCD limitations, and the fact that direct SharePoint access is still governed by permissions

 - Permission Hygiene: Run the "Overshared sites" report and confirm that no sites on the RSS allow list appear as overshared

-- Expansion Tracking: Confirm a documented plan exists for expanding the RSS allow list over time, with milestones and hygiene criteria
+- Transition Tracking: Confirm a documented plan exists for expanding or retiring the RSS allow list over time, with milestones and hygiene criteria

 Additional Resources